-- (1) reclassifies our common stock (other than a change only in par value or a change as a result of a subdivision or combination of our common stock); - (2) is party to a consolidation, merger or binding statutory share exchange; or - (3) sells, transfers, leases, conveys or otherwise disposes of all or substantially all of Helix's consolidated property or assets,
+(3)sells, transfers, leases, conveys or otherwise disposes of all or substantially all of Helix's consolidated property or assets,

-- at the effective time of such common stock change event, (i) the consideration due upon conversion of any note, and the conditions to any such conversion, will be determined in the same manner as if each reference to any number of shares of our common stock in the provisions described under this "- Conversion Rights" caption (or in any related definitions) were instead a reference to the same number of reference property units; (ii) for purposes of the redemption provisions described below under the caption "- Optional Redemption," each reference to any number of shares of our common stock in such provisions (or in any related definitions) will instead be deemed to be a reference to the same number of reference property units; and (iii) for purposes of the definition of "fundamental change," "change of control," "termination of trading" and "make-whole fundamental change," the terms "common stock" and "common equity" will be deemed to mean the common equity (or American Depositary Shares representing common equity), if any, forming part of such reference property; - if such reference property unit consists entirely of cash, then Helix will be deemed to elect cash settlement in respect of all conversions whose conversion date occurs on or after the effective date of such common stock change event and will pay the cash due upon such conversions no later than the second business day after such conversion date; and - for these purposes, the volume-weighted average price or closing sale price of any reference property unit or portion thereof that does not consist of a class of securities will be the fair value of such reference property unit or portion thereof, as applicable, determined in good faith by Helix (or, in the case of cash denominated in U.S. dollars, the face amount thereof).
+- at the effective time of such common stock change event, (i) the consideration due upon conversion of any 2023 Note, and the conditions to any such conversion, will be determined in the same manner as if each reference to any number of shares of our common stock in the provisions described under this "- Conversion Rights" caption (or in any related definitions) were instead a reference to the same number of reference property units; (ii) for purposes of the redemption provisions described below under the caption "- Optional Redemption," each reference to any number of shares of our common stock in such provisions (or in any related definitions) will instead be deemed to be a reference to the same number of reference property units; and (iii) for purposes of the definition of "fundamental change," "change of control," "termination of trading" and "make-whole fundamental change," the terms "common stock" and "common equity" will be deemed to mean the common equity (or American Depositary Shares representing common equity), if any, forming part of such reference property; - if such reference property unit consists entirely of cash, then Helix will be deemed to elect cash settlement in respect of all conversions whose conversion date occurs on or after the effective date of such common stock change event and will pay the cash due upon such conversions no later than the second business day after such conversion date; and - for these purposes, the volume-weighted average price or closing sale price of any reference property unit or portion thereof that does not consist of a class of securities will be the fair value of such reference property unit or portion thereof, as applicable, determined in good faith by Helix (or, in the case of cash denominated in U.S. dollars, the face amount thereof).